 Full-time 12 units

-Three-quarter time
+Three-quarter time 9-11 1/2 units

-One-half tir ne
+One-half time 6-8 1/2 units

-One-quarter time
+One-quarter time 3-5 1/2 units

--

 Summer Session

 Calculated on an individual class basis.
 Contact the Veterans Specialist in the Admissions and Records Office for detailed information.